aaronparker/aaronparker.github.io/_posts/2008-02-27-new-java-runtime-coming-set-phasers-to-yawn.md

 Here's what Sun has to say about the new update process:

 > For current users of Java SE, the JRE update mechanism has also been improved, using a patch-in-place mechanism that translates in a faster and more reliable update process (the patch in place mechanism will take effect for end users who upgrade from this update release or later to a new update release).
-As an added benefit, follow-on update releases will no longer be listed as separate items in the Windows &#8220;Add or Remove Programs&#8221; dialog.
+As an added benefit, follow-on update releases will no longer be listed as separate items in the Windows "Add or Remove Programs" dialog.

 Sounds good to me, so far so good.
 But there's a new feature that's got me asking Why?, it's the Java Quick Starter service.